Lint Staged Git Add Found Some Errors Please Fix Them and Try Committing Again

 - the exports value should be a configuration:

-option or not. - Pass a configuration file using the
+- Pass a configuration file using the --configor-cflag

 Configuration should be an object where each value is a command to run and its primal is a glob pattern to employ for this control.
 This package uses micromatch for glob patterns.
 JavaScript files can besides export advanced configuration as a function.
 Encounter Using JS configuration files for more info.